 Use tick control products to prevent family pets from bringing ticks into the home.
 Consult your Veterinarian and be sure to use these products according to the package instructions

-Lyme disease is a complex and rarely understood disease that is systemic in nature.
-It can present itself with a myriad of symptoms (sometimes well over 100) that can easily lead to misdiagnosis by the untrained professional.
-We’ve tried to break down the information about this disease to make it easier to understand its complexities.
+Lyme disease is a complex and rarely understood disease that is multi-systemic in nature.
+It can present itself with a myriad of symptoms that can easily lead to misdiagnosis by the untrained professional.

 What is Lyme?

-Lyme Disease is an infectious disease carried by various birds, rodents (such as the white-footed mouse), and potentially other small animals.
+Lyme Disease is a bacterial infection carried by various birds, rodents (such as the white-footed mouse), and potentially other small animals.
 There is some indication that mosquitos and other biting insects may also be vectors to this disease.
 It is passed between the animals and insects in this group when a tick latches onto an infected host and has a blood meal.